 Andrea is an Oklahoma native who moved to Tennessee in the late 1970’s.
 She earned her Master of Science in Nursing from Vanderbilt University and worked as an Oncology nurse before returning to school at Nashville School of Law where she graduated with the Founder’s Award.
 After practicing law for a while, she decided to return to the medical field.
 She earned her Doctor of Nursing Practice degree in 2010.
 She is an active member and volunteer with St. Joseph Episcopal Church in Hendersonville, TN.

-Kathy has been a PFLAG Nashville ally for almost twenty years serving as President, Co-Chair, and Community Liaison.
-She is the South Atlantic Regional Director for PFLAG National and volunteers with Tennessee Equality Project, Open Table Nashville, Planned Parenthood and SAFPAW, an organization that works with unhoused and low income people and their animals.
-She received the MTSU LGBT Conference Community Excellence Award in 2016, the Nashville PRIDE Ally Award in 2017 and the LGBT Chamber of Commerce Ally Award in 2018.
-In 2021 she was a finalist for the Mary Catherine Strobel Volunteer Award in the Older Adult Category
+Kathy has served as President, Co-Chair, and Community Liaison for PFLAG Nashville, and is the South Atlantic Regional Director for PFLAG National.
+She volunteers with Tennessee Equality Project, Open Table Nashville, Planned Parenthood She has been honored with the MTSU LGBT Conference Community Excellence Award, Nashville PRIDE Ally Award and the LGBT Chamber of Commerce Ally Award.

-Timothy is a cum laude graduate of Fisk University in Nashville, TN, an activist, advocate, commentator & columnist, community organizer, educator, innovator, & intellectual.
-He works at the intersection of public policy & social justice and is actively engaged with several state, local, national and international organizations and community-based, grassroots coalitions such as Alpha Phi Alpha Fraternity, Inc., Black Voters Matter Fund, Brothers' Roundtable, Corporate Diversity Initiatives, The Equity Alliance, Learning 2 Win Leadership Community, Metro Nashville Community Oversight, NAACP Nashville Branch, New Leaders Council – Nashville, Public Theology & Racial Justice Collaborative, Southern Coalition for Social Justice, STAND UP!
-Nashville Boards & Commissions Leadership Institute,
+Timothy is a cum laude graduate of Fisk University in Nashville, TN, an activist, advocate, community organizer and educator.
+He works at the intersection of public policy & social justice on a state, regional and national level with organizations such as Black Voters Matter Fund, Southern Coalition for Social Justice, Brothers' Roundtable, Corporate Diversity Initiatives, The Equity Alliance, Learning 2 Win Leadership Community, and the NAACP Nashville Branch.

-Rupa believes each of us has a vital role to play in making our community better.
-To me, that means service.
-As the first woman of color to be elected to the Tullahoma Board of Alderman, she served on the city’s planning commission, as the city’s liaison to the Board of Education, on the Tourism Council and as the Downtown Liaison.
+Rupa was the first woman of color to be elected to the Tullahoma Board of Alderman, serving on the city’s planning commission, as the city’s liaison to the Board of Education, and on the Tourism Council and as the Downtown Liaison.
 She also serves on various boards including the Tullahoma Day Care Center, Tullahoma Emergency Shelter, Friends of Jefferson Street Park, and on the Domestic Violence Fatality Review Team.